n-leo/mm2SANS/README.md

 This code is a heavy work in progress, so use it with caution, and please let me know if you find any bugs ;-).

+Relevant functionalities are now also implemented in SasView (https://www.sasview.org/).

 ## Installation

 `mm2SANS` probably is easiest used in conjuction with [Anaconda](https://www.anaconda.com/products/individual), which bundles python libraries for scientific computing.